-Based on the information (received voluntarily from citizens) submitted to the HIDAA's offices informing them that official F.G. had transferred to his son in Switzerland the amount of €70,000 a full auditing procedure was conducted by its inspectors.
+Based on the information (received voluntarily from citizens) submitted to the HIDAA's offices informing them that official F.G. had transferred to his son in

+Switzerland the amount of $\in$ 70,000 a full auditing procedure was conducted by its inspectors.

 The official F.G. in July 2012 had transferred via a commercial bank in Tirana the amount of €70,000 to the account of his son.
 The official F.G. during his hearing in the HIDAA's offices stated that he was not aware nor had he been informed that such a transaction should have been declared during the same year.
 Moreover, he could not explain/prove the legal origin of the abovementioned assets.
-From the investigation conducted (the data received from the standard list of 45 state and private entities, i.e. all state institutions as mentioned in the chapter on "verification" plus all secondary banks and non-bank financial institutions) it resulted that this amount of money was transferred from the account of "A&Z" Limited Liability Company which was the winner of a public procurement contract from the state institution where the official F.G. had been appointed director.
-The HIDAA filed charges against the official F.G. in the District Prosecutor's Office based on Art.
+From the investigation conducted (the data received from the standard list of 45 state and private entities, i.e. all state institutions as mentioned in the chapter on "verification" plus all secondary banks and non-bank financial institutions) it resulted that this amount of money was transferred from the account of "A&Z" Limited Liability Company which was the winner of a public procurement contract from the state institution where the official F.G. in the District Prosecutor's Office based on Art.
 257 of the Criminal Code.
 The investigation by the Prosecutor is still ongoing.